adamwolf/beesight/README.md

 * Maybe, if it's fun, think about how to handle meditation over the deadline/midnight.
 * Maybe, if it's fun, turn process_insight_data into a generator of some sort

+I need to verify and test timezone things with this.

 I keep forgetting how to setup integration with Beeminder.
 Go to https://www.beeminder.com/settings/account#account-permissions, and register a new app.
 Set the Autofetch Callback URL to the update URL here.
 When Beeminder wants to grab a datapoint, or when you hit Refresh on a goal, Beeminder will POST to that Autofetch Callback URL.
 It posts the goal name and the username, and some other things I think.
 See the API docs for details.
 Then, do something like `curl -X PUT https://www.beeminder.com/api/v1/users/your_username/goals/goalname -d auth_token=xxxxxx -d datasource=your_api_name`

 History
 -------
 Originally by Dave Cahill (https://github.com/davecahill/beesight)